PrasadRasapally/identity-service-sdk/README.md

 ## Description
-The precorconnect identity service javascript SDK.
+Precorconnect identity service SDK for javascript.

 ## Use Cases